White’s tree frogs (Ranoidea caerulea) are among the best species for novice amphibian keepers.

 Vitamins and minerals are nutrients that frogs require in smaller quantities.
 Frogs may not need much of these to survive, but they’re still essential.

 Essential vitamins and minerals for White’s tree frogs include vitamin A, calcium, and phosphorus.

-To learn more about what other frogs eat, check out our dedicated article.
+Learn more about what do other frogs eat in this dedicated article.

 Crickets are the most highly recommended staple foods for White’s tree frogs.
 They’re widely available to purchase both in stores and online and come in a range of sizes.
 They’re also easy to breed.

 Always feed appropriately sized crickets (small enough to fit in your frog’s mouth comfortably).
 A good rule of thumb is to avoid foods larger than the width between a frog’s eyes.
 Also, avoid placing too many crickets in a terrarium at once.
 Remove crickets if they start to attack your frogs.